bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

 ## Region Lists

-Sometimes, it's really useful to save where you are, or to load regions of interest.
+Sometimes it's really useful to save where you are, or to load regions of interest.
 For this purpose, there is A **Region Navigator** in IGV.
 To access it, click Regions > Region Navigator.
 While you browse around the genome, you can save some bookmarks by pressing the Add button at any time.

 ![Bookmarks in IGV.](https://bioinformatics-ca.github.io/images/Igv-bookmarks.png)